Bilingual Terminology Extraction from Comparable E-Commerce Corpora: Proposed Task and Solutions

 where $MultiHead$, $LayerNorm$, $FFN$ are basic components of the Transformer model.
-By the attention-style fusion in this way, the model can utilize the representation of source-side terminology as weight to attend the most related span of target-side sentence.
+By the attention-style fusion and self-attention computation in this way, the model can utilize the representation of source-side terminology as weight to attend the most related span of target-side sentence.
 Note that the encoders of source-side terminology and target-side sentence share the same parameters.

 \textbf{\emph{Extractor\_Concat}:} As illustrated in Figure \ref{fig:model}(b), the input sequence consists of $S_{term}$ concatenated with $T$, i.e., $\{[/s], s_1, s_2 ... s_m, [/s], t_{1}, t_{2} ... t_{n}, [/s]\}$ where $[/s]$ is a special token.
-Then the Transformer encoder utilizes the embedding representation of input sequence, which is calculated as the adding of language embedding, position embedding and token embedding of corresponding tokens, to perform self-attention computation.
+Then the Transformer encoder utilizes the embedding representation of input sequence, which is calculated as the adding of language embedding, position embedding and token embedding of corresponding tokens, to perform attention-style fusion and self-attention computation.
 As a result, the encoder will outputs a cross-lingual context representation matrix $H \in \mathbb{R}^{(m+n+3) \times d}$, where $d$ is the vector dimension of the last layer of the encoder.
 In this way, the model can attend to both source-side terminology and target-side sentence, encouraging the model to learn and align the source and target representations.

-\textbf{Span Detector:} Given the representation matrix output $H$ from $Extractor\_Attn$/$Extractor\_Concat$, we then input it to the linear layer, so as to separately predict the start index and the end index of the target terminology in target sentence.
+\textbf{Span Detector:} Given the representation matrix output $H$ from Extractor\_Attn/Extractor\_Concat, we then input it to the linear layer, so as to separately predict the start index and the end index of the target terminology in target sentence.
 It can be formulated as follows:

 where both of the $\textbf{W}_{start} \in \mathbb{R}^{d \times 2}$ and $\textbf{W}_{end} \in \mathbb{R}^{d \times 2}$ are linear layers with learnable parameters.

 \textbf{Loss Function:} During the training, we separately calculate the loss of predicting the start index and end index of the target terminology, which are given as follows: